NAMlab/deepCRE_reimplemented/readme.md

 additionally contain "train_models", the validation chromosome for the particular model, the model case and a time stamp. **Type: string.**
 - chromosomes: the names of the chromosomes to be used for validation.
-Should usually be all chromosomes that are not mitochondrial or from chloroplasts. **Type: List of strings.**
+Should usually be all chromosomes that are not mitochondrial or from chloroplasts. **Type: string or List of strings.**
 - pickle_key: Key for the species used in the pickle file containing the validation genes.
-**Type: string.**
+Can be provided directly as a list or as a file name of a file in the `genome` folder containing the names of the chromosomes in a single unnamed file of a csv. **Type: string.**
 - model_case: can be one of four options. "ssr", "ssc", "msr" or "both" and determines the type of the model that will be trained. **Type: string.**